User login

 Data security regulations

-Cotton Traders has a turnover of over £50m, and when a company that size suffers an attack of this magnitude, it’s easy to wonder what chance the smaller guy has.
+When a company that size suffers an attack of this magnitude, it’s easy to wonder what chance the smaller guy has.

 The answer to the problem comes from the banks in the form of the Payment Card Industry Data Security Standard (PCI DSS).